wp-plugins/multi-post-newsletter/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the Newsletter through the Newsletter Menu
 4. Use the help tabs for more information

+= Upgrade Notice =

+Due to a complete rewrite we are not able to offer a backward-compatibility to Version 0.5.5.5.
+Please test on a local system before you install Version 1.0!

 == Screenshots ==